Team Neon Yellow

 My mind drifts to those early years of marriage and the years of grieving together.
 Me weeping in the shower.
 Andy sitting numbly in front of the TV.
 Me always wanting to talk about my feelings.
 Andy pleading me with his eyes for me to give him space.
 The days when I thought our grief would either crush us or tear us apart.
 The days I collapsed in exhaustion, unable to see the future.
 The days when it was all we could do to put one foot in front of the other, when we couldn't even summon the energy to imagine the life we're living now.
 The life where we wear matching neon yellow sweatbands on our heads.
 The life where we are laughing in a hot tub after a day of teamwork.
 The life where a precious little girl is waiting for us to get home.

 Guest essay written by Laura Rennie.
-Laura lives in Maryland with her husband of fifteen years and their seven-year-old daughter.
-Check out what she’s reading and writing on Instagram and her website, and sign up to receive her newsletter.
+Laura lives in Maryland with her husband and daughter.
+She has kept track of every book she's read since 2009 and loves giving recommendations.
+Check out what she’s reading and writing on her Substack.

 Photo by Jennifer Floyd.